-Figure 101: Ad Hoc Editor's Standard Crosstab View
+Figure 5-16 Ad Hoc Editor's Standard Crosstab View

-If you selected Crosstab when you created a view, as described in Ad Hoc View Types, the following sections explain tasks specific to your crosstab development.
+If you selected Crosstab when you created a view, as described in "Ad Hoc View Types" on page 101, the following sections explain tasks specific to your crosstab development.

-Using Fields in Crosstabs
+5.4.1 Using Fields in Crosstabs

 Fields can be added to crosstabs as row groups or column groups.
-Measures can be added to crosstab rows or columns as well, but all measures must be included as either a row or a column.
-This means that you can add one or more measures as columns, or add one or more measures as rows, but you cannot have one measure as a column and another as a row in the same crosstab.
+Measures can be added to crosstab rows or columns as well, but all measures must be included as either a row or a column - that is, you can add one or more measures as columns, or add one or more measures as rows, but you cannot have one measure as a column and another as a row in the same crosstab.

-Crosstab Rows and Columns
+5.4.1.1 Crosstab Rows and Columns